The Locker Key

 “Yes…what do I call you?”

-“Malcolm X. I don’t give a shit.
-Do you have my fifty large?”
+“Call me Mista X. Do you have my fifty large?”

 “Yes sir.”

-Wycliffe opens the tinted window on the passenger side,
+Wycliffe opened the tinted window on the passenger side,

-Barnett opens his door, gets out and places the money, in a brown envelope onto the rear seat of the car.
-He is careful not to look around.
-He then gets back in his car and picks up the phone again.
+Barnett opened his door, got out and placed the money, in a brown envelope, onto the rear seat of the car.
+He was careful not to look around.
+He then got back in his car and picked up his phone again.

 “Do you want to count it?”